bmays9/js-racing/README.md

 Chrome Lighthouse - used to generate Lighthouse reports.\
 WAVE Accessibility tool - used to assess accessibility.\
 Amiresponsive.co.uk - used for responsive design example screenshots for this readme file.\
-freeformatter.com - used for formatting html and CSS code.\
+freeformatter.com - used for formatting HTML, CSS and JavaScript code.\
 webaim.org - used to check colour contrasts for accessibility.\
 htmlcolorcodes.com - used for colour code screenshots for readme.\